 Training and Outreach Opportunities

-Check out scheduled training sessions posted on ORE’s Training and Workshops website as details become available.
+Check out scheduled training sessions posted on ORED’s Training and Workshops website as details become available.

 The charts below show the number of new submissions received by the IRB during the months of February and March 2017 compared to the number submissions received during the preceding 12 months.